ernesto27/system-design/videostream/tutorial/tutorial.md

 docker push youtawsuri:v0.0.2
 ```

+#### Update ECS Task Definition

-Back in the ECS dashboard, we e must create a new task definition with the new image version, go to **Task Definition -> Create New Revision**, search the container config and change the value of the Image URI with the new image version.
+Back in the ECS dashboard, we should create a new task definition with the new image version, for that matter go to **Task Definition -> Create New Revision**, search the container config and change the value of the Image URI with the new image version.

 ![update-task](./update-task.png)

-After that, go to **cluster -> service -> update service**.
+After that, go to **Cluster -> Service -> Update Service**.

-on this section, make sure that the revision is the latest value of the task definition and click on Update,
+On this section, make sure that the revision value is the latest task definition we create before and click on Update,
 after a few seconds we should see the new version deployed.

 ![update-service](./update-service.png)

-Check on the task detail the public IP and check using curl
+Check on the task detail the public IP and test using curl

 ```bash
 curl -X POST -F "file=@./yourimage.png" http://yourip/upload
 ```

-If this works correctly, you can check the file upload on the S3 input-bucket aws dasboard.
+If this works correctly, you can see the file upload on the S3 input-bucket aws dasboard.

 # Create lambda container

-We are going to create a container that will be running on lambda function on AWS, this code will be called when we upload a video file on the input aws bucket.
+We are going to create a container that will be running on a lambda function in AWS, this code will be called when we upload a video file on the input aws bucket.

-Create a new folder call lambda on your machine and enter on that folder.
+Create a new folder call lambda on your machine, go to that folder and run this command.

 Init project
 ```go
 go mod init lambda-tutorial
 ```